ArindamBhatta/Tic-Tac-Toe/README.md

 - checkColumnWin(): Checks if there is a winning condition in any column.

-- checkDiagonalWin(): Checks if there is a winning condition in either diagonal.
+- checkDiagonalWin(): Checks if a winning condition exists in either diagonal.

 - checkDraw(): Checks if the game is a draw.